 External users of accounting information (sometimes called secondary users) include the following:

-- Creditors: Use financial information to make decisions whether credit will be extended or restraints on spending will be put in place to pay down debts owed to the creditor.
-Before extending credit, banks typically require businesses to present financial statements to judge credit worthiness.
+- Creditors: Use financial information to make decisions whether credit will be extended or restraints on spending will be put in place to pay down debts owed to the lenders.
+Before extending credit, banks and other financial institutions typically require businesses to present financial statements to judge credit worthiness.